FarisAlbalawi/AlertUI/README.md

 actions: [AlertActionButtons]?)
 ```

-## show Alert with only message and images:
+## Show Alert with only message and image:
 ```swift
 func showAlert(
 icons: UIImage?,